 1. Deacons coordinate the church’s support of the church members in financial need.
 Deacons participate in the collection, organization, and just distribution of money and resources specifically allocated to help the poor within the church.
 (Acts 4:34-35).

-coordinate the church’s support of those with special needs.
-God’s people are
+3. Deacons coordinate the church’s support of those with special needs.
+God’s

-given special instructions to care for orphans (James 1:27) and those with
+people are given special instructions to care for orphans (James 1:27) and

-may include, but are not limited to, providing appropriate care and support for
+Special needs may include, but are not limited to, providing appropriate care

-those within the church who are: single parents, struggling with sickness or
+and support for those within the church who are: single parents, struggling

 Examples may include but are not limited to:

 - Coordinating meals for families with new babies